omrifried/Game-RL/README.md

 and a Dueling DDQN algorithm.

-The following videos represent an agent that was trained for 1000 epochs using the Dueling DDQN algorithm:
+The following videos represent an agent that was trained for 1000 epochs on each game separately using the Dueling DDQN algorithm:
 <p align="center"><img src="./Gifs/Sonic_DuelDDQN.gif"></p>
 <p align="center"><img src="./Gifs/JourneyEscape_DuelDDQN.gif"></p>